brichar01/esp-version-manager/README.md

 # ESP-IDF version manager
-Tool to manage the version of esp-idf needed for an application, use ./esp_install_ver.sh [VERSION_NUMBER] to install a version of esp-idf (making sure that you have a non-system version of python on ubuntu), if required, use the environment variable ESP_BASE to control the install directory, then add 'export ESP_BASE="$HOME/.esp"' to your bash profile (.profile, .bashrc or .bash_profile).
-Copy esp_env.sh to your path (eg. .local/bin/) and use/alias '. esp_env.sh' to activate the directory.
+Tool to manage the version of esp-idf needed for an application,

+Use ./esp_install_ver.sh [VERSION_NUMBER] to install a version of esp-idf (making sure that you have a non-system version of python on ubuntu),
+- if required, use the environment variable ESP_BASE to control the install directory,

+Then add 'export ESP_BASE="$HOME/.esp"' to your bash profile (.profile, .bashrc or .bash_profile).
+- Copy esp_env.sh to your path (eg. .local/bin/) and use/alias '. esp_env.sh' to activate the directory.
 This looks for a file called '.esp_ver' in the current directory and the ESP_BASE environment variable and uses it to determine what the required version of esp to source is.

 Alternatively, use the install.sh script, which sets everything up for default install.